harutea/directory2tree/README.md

 # directory2tree
 ![social-preview](/resource/images/github-social-preview.png)

-Generate a drawing of a broad-leaved tree based on a directory structure.
+Generates a drawing of a broad-leaved tree based on a directory structure.

 ## How to use
 - Select a directory and Generate a tree.